 X band radar frequency sub-bands are used in civil, military, and government institutions for weather monitoring, air traffic control, maritime vessel traffic control, defense tracking, and vehicle speed detection for law enforcement .
 X band is often used in modern radars.

-Read moreWhat is bandwidth satellite communication?
+Read moreWhat is the bandwidth of a typical satellite transponder?

 Read moreWhat is IEEE frequency spectrum?